Eating the North: The Curated Feast Iceland Travel Guide

-And herein lie the stories of my own journey.
-If you're planning a trip to Iceland, have a long layover between flights, or just want to know about the culture, food, and geography of this beautiful place, then this Saga-blog is for you!
-Or perhaps you know me and this is my way of telling you the whole story, rather than pulling out all the photos over coffee.
+And so herein lie the stories of my own journey to Iceland.
+If you're planning a 5- or 6-day trip to Iceland, and are curious about the unique food, culture, and geographic gems of this beautiful place, then this Saga-blog is for you.

-Iceland's non-city landscapes are plucked out of time — and I don't even know what time.
-Maybe it's all the Norse Mythology i've been reading lately.
-Or maybe it's that I have seen lots of movies with iconic scenes shot on Iceland (Rogue One, Interstellar, Stardust, Batman Begins, and the Secret Life of Walter Mitty), but I couldn't shake the image of ancient stories being tucked into all the mossy, rugged pockets.
+Iceland's non-city landscapes seem to have been painted out of typical scales of time itself.
+Maybe it's all the Norse Mythology i've been reading lately, or maybe it's that I have seen lots of movies with iconic scenes shot on Iceland.
+Rogue One, Interstellar, Stardust, Batman Begins, and the Secret Life of Walter Mitty are some of my favorites.
+My whole time on this island, I could not shake the feeling that those stories were still tucked into the mossy, rugged pockets of the rocks.

-What's amazing is that in geological terms, Iceland is still so young (the volcanic plume formed around 100 million years ago, and if we look at the timeline of evolutionary life, that's not that long ago).
+In geological terms, Iceland is still very young, and in fact, it is still being formed.
+The volcanic plume beneath it formed around 100 million years ago, and if we look at the timeline of evolutionary life, that's not that long ago.
 Today the island is being split in two where the Eurasian and North American tectonic plates are crawling apart.

-Regardless of how many exceptional and aspirational pictures you have seen of Iceland, the whole landscape maintains a romance and mystery about it as you go through.
-It is more raw and powerful and textured than any photo can accurately describe to you.
+Regardless of how many exceptional and aspirational pictures you have seen of Iceland, the landscape maintains a romance and mystery about it as you go through.
+It is more raw and powerful and textured than any photo can accurately describe.

 The Bergsson Brunch: Yogurt with muesli and berry compote, a soft boiled egg, prosciutto, cheese, salad, fruits, hummus, bacon, fried potatoes, fresh orange juice, sourdough bread and Bergsson baked beans and sausages.

-And the endless coffee refills were a bonus as well, since I still had five hours until I could arrive at my Airbnb, and I needed to keep my sleepy self occupied until then.
-The café was right next to Tjörnin Lake (really a pond), and a 10 minute walk to the Culture House.
-So fueled by my hearty breakfast, I was off to explore more of the city.
+The endless coffee refills were a bonus as well, since I still had five hours until I could check in at my Airbnb.
+The café is right next to picturesque Tjörnin Lake (really a pond), and a 10 minute walk to the Culture House museum (photos below).

 Dinner, DAY ONE: